Anatomy of a Ricochet Level

 Pad

 A pad in a Ricochet level is a 256x256x16 cylindrical brush with 20 faces.
 There are three face textures per color, and the colors don't mix.
-You should make one side of your arena blue pads, using one of the disc_blue textures for the faces and trim_blue for the sides, and make the other side red pads, with disc_red and trim_red.
-Pads in the center of a level should be the dual color, disc_dual1.
-The opposite corners of the dual pad should be textured with both of the trims, red in the northwest and southeast corners and blue in the northeast and southwest corners.
+You should make one side of your arena blue pads, using one of the disc_blue

-rc_arena has beams underneath the pads.
-To create this effect, place two info_target entities (one directly under the pad, the other 384 units underneath it, and both centered in the middle), name them, and create an env_beam entity nearby with the following parameters.
+entities (one directly under the pad, the other 384 units underneath it, and both centered in the middle), name them, and create an env_beam

-Set "Start On" and "Shade End" for the spawnflags of the env_beam.
+Set "Start On" and "Shade End" for the spawnflags of the env_beam

-The pad won't work until you give it an info_target that'll act as the target for the jump arrow pointing in its direction.
-Center the info_target eight units above the pad and name it.
+that'll act as the target for the jump arrow pointing in its direction.
+Center the info_target

 Jump arrow

 A jump arrow should be 80x36x16 and seamless with the top and side of the pad.
 The pad should be split between two vertices and an 80x36x16 block created at the split.
 Use the clipping and vertex manipulation tools to shape it into an arrow, and make sure the top is flat.
-To texture it, use +0square1 on the sides, fit to the size of the face, and use +0arrow1 on the top and bottom, rotated the same direction as the arrow itself and fitted to the size of the face.
-For jump arrows on odd, uneven angles, you may want to copy over an existing arrow and rotate and vertex manipulate it into position.
-Remember to fit the textures to the face again.
+To texture it, use +0square1

-The trigger_jump brush entity is what gives the jump arrow its functionality.
-Place a small one over the arrow and set its target to the info_target of the pad the jump arrow is pointing to.
+of the pad the jump arrow is pointing to.
 The distance between the platforms will usually be 128, though not always, especially if the player is jumping up a level.

 Jump pad

 A jump pad is different from a jump arrow as it's not connected to any other geometry.
 A jump pad is necessary if the player is to make a series of complex jumps in order to get to, say, another pad on a higher level.
-They are 112x96x32, 96 units above the platforms on their level, and use the same texture as the jump arrows, +0arrow1.
-Along with a trigger_jump, pads should also have an info_target, as players have to jump into the arrow in order to use it.
+They are 112x96x32, 96 units above the platforms on their level, and use the same texture as the jump arrows, +0arrow1

 Bouncer

 The bouncer walls are important, as ricochet kills are how players score big points in the game.
 The length of the bouncer can be as long as you want, but they're 16 units tall and eight thick.
 Place them 32 units above the pads on that level.
-Texture the horizontal sides with trim_yellow1, but set the Y scale to 0.5.
-The top and bottom should be textured with strip1a, with its Y scale set to 7.5.
+Texture the horizontal sides with trim_yellow1

-Bouncer walls also have a trigger_push on top of them to prevent players from standing on them.
-Copy the bouncer upwards and texture it like a trigger, and then tie it to a trigger_push with its push speed set to 0.
+on top of them to prevent players from standing on them.
+Copy the bouncer upwards and texture it like a trigger, and then tie it to a trigger_push

 Rotate them both between 10-45°.
 The textures will break if you don't have texture lock on, so make sure that it is.